hellt/netdevops.me/blog/posts/2017/vifmove.md

 tags:
 - virsh

-title: Changing Libvirt bridge attachment in a running domain aka on-the-fly

 ---

+# Changing Libvirt bridge attachment in a running domain aka on-the-fly

 At work I always prefer KVM hosts for reasons such as _flexible, free and GUI-less_.
 Yet I never bothered to go deeper into the networking features of Libvirt, so I only connect VMs to the host networks via Linux Bridges or OvS.
 Far far away from fancy virtual libvirt networks.